Ananas1kexe/Ananas1kexe/README.md

 # About Me

-Привет я - ананас1к, и я не давно начал учить программирование около полугода пока что только учусь, стараюсь тратить на него все свое свободное время. Здесь вы найдете мои пет-проекты и другие репозитории, если у вас возникнут вопросы пишите мне в дискорде в лс ссылка будет ниже!\
+Hi!
+I'm Ananas1k.
+I started programming in late summer 2024 and have been focusing on backend development.
+Currently, my main programming language is Python, but recently I've been learning Go, and I can say that I know it quite well now.
-Hi, I'm Ananas1k!
-I started learning programming about six months ago and try to spend all my free time on it.
-Here you will find my pet projects and other repositories.
+I try to spend all my free time on programming, and I'm always happy to help or answer any questions.
+On this page, you'll find my repositories with various projects.

 If you have any questions, feel free to DM me on Discord — the link will be below!

 #